yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 ## Raspberry PI Bitcoin Green Cold Wallet Masternode Setup Guide ##

 This guide is a work in progress.
-Feedback and donations towards its upkeep are welcome :)
+Feedback to make it better and donations towards its upkeep are all welcome :)

 > ![$BITG Bitcoin Green](https://coinmarketcap.com/currencies/bitcoin-green/) Donation Address: **GXtS1QCPsMANpRDQa5xFwogfbxT42dy5uV**